thecodersguild/bash-cookbook/recipes/0070-how-to-extract-a-substring-in-bash.md

-#How to Extract a Substring in Bash in Mac OS X Terminal
+#How to Extract a Substring in Bash Script

 To extract a substring from a string variable use colons to specify the position and the optional length: